-Seaforth Highlanders Brass Regimental Sgian Dubh – Hand made by the regimental silversmith, with solid brass Seaforth style St Andrew overlaying a hand carved star insignia.
+Seaforth Highlanders Sgian Dubh – Hand made by the regimental silversmith, with solid brass Seaforth style St Andrew overlaying a hand carved star insignia.
 Top thistle mount is stone set with a real smoky quartz gem stone.
-The same pattern was used by 78th Highlanders Regiment of Foot in the 19th century and was then adopted by the newly formed Seaforth Highlanders in 1881.
+The Seaforth Highlanders sgian dubh pattern was used by 78th Highlanders Regiment of Foot in the 19th century and was then adopted by the newly formed Seaforth Highlanders in 1881.

 When the 72nd Highlanders of Canada was formed in 1910, they then became the Seaforth Highlanders of Canada regiment 1911.
 They also adopted the pattern from the Seaforth Highlanders of the Imperial service.
 In addition the 78th Highlanders of Canada also adopted the same pattern.

 The Seaforth Highlanders (The Duke of Albany’s and Ross-shire Buffs) was a historic line infantry regiment of the British Army, mainly associated with large areas of the northern Highlands of Scotland.

 When the regiment was formed in 1881 by merging the 72nd ( Duke of Albany’s Own Highlanders ) Regiment of Foot and the 78th Highlanders Regiment of Foot ( The Ross-shire Buffs ) they became the new unit’s 1st and 2nd Battalions respectively.
 It was made the county regiment for seven northern Scottish counties, including the Orkney Islands.